List of Mushoku Tensei characters: Greyrat family

 In Redundant Reincarnation Volume 3 (nicknamed "Jobless Red Carpet"), he genuinely developed a romantic relationship with Aisha at the time they were caught by Rudeus and leads to family crisis, causing them to elope elsewhere; Roxy was the only one who regretted their incident and eventually lets them go.
 The following year, he and Aisha are living in a cottage, where the latter was pregnant as a result of their relationship.
 After their sword fight and genuine love, Rudeus decided to forgive them with several conditions, one of which was that Ars had to continue his education and had to be old enough to propose to Aisha, along with their newborn child Leroy needs to stay in the household as Aisha departs to look forward in an uncertain future.
 Since several years later, Ars finally met Aisha again.
 He seems to have grown into a handsome and mature man and now he is ready to propose to Aisha as his wife.

 As a result of controversy from readers as well as a violation of their terms of service caused by this decision, Rifujin na Magonote ultimately decided to retain it in the light novel onwards.

 Rudeus' fourth child, and Sylphiette's second child and only son.
-Also known as Sieg.
 Due to his emerald green hair which is similar to previous antagonist "Laplace", Rudeus and Sylphiette felt anxious about his hair after the birth.
 However, Rudeus faced Perugius with the will to defend Sieghart to the end even if he was the reincarnation of Laplace.
 Perugius asked Rudeus to take Sieghart to the Sky Continent to complete a trial that allows Rudeus to dispel his doubts.

 Rudeus' fifth child, and Roxy's second daughter.
 She wanted to be a researcher despite her ordinary fencing and magic skills through her mother.

 Rudeus' sixth and youngest child, and Eris' second child and only daughter.
-Out of all Rudeus' children, she is extremely attached to her father and even spoiled at him, her mothers or her siblings.
+Out of all Rudeus' children, she is extremely attached to her father and even spoiled by him, her mothers or her siblings.